-‘Curious Affection’ is Patricia’s most ambitious exhibition to date, it includes a suite of immersive multisensory installations – including a large-scale inflatable sculpture – especially conceived for GOMA’s expansive spaces.
+‘Curious Affection’ is Piccinini’s most ambitious exhibition to date, it includes a suite of immersive multisensory installations – including a large-scale inflatable sculpture – especially conceived for GOMA’s expansive spaces.
 Occupying the entire ground floor, the exhibition also includes a retrospective of her most recognisable works from the past 20 years.

 Peter McKay is Curator, Contemporary Australian Art, QAGOMA